Hacking Task Confounder in Meta-Learning: Experiments

 \subsection{Ablation Study}

-We conduct ablation study to explore the impact of different regularization terms, that is $\mathcal{L}_{\rm{DM}}(\Xi) $, $\mathcal{L}_{\rm{DM}}(f_{gr})$, and their combination $\mathcal{L}_{\rm{DM}}(f_{gr},\Xi)$.
-We select two classification and two regression scenarios from the aforementioned experiments for evaluation.
-The results, as shown in Figure \ref{fig:3}, indicate that the first two regularization terms promote the model in all data sets, and the improvement is the largest when combined.
-Moreover, combining the aforementioned results, despite eliminating the regularization terms, our work still significantly outperforms the backbones, illustrating the effectiveness of the causal mechanism.
+We conduct ablation studies to explore the impact of different regularization terms, that is $\mathcal{L}_{\rm{DM}}(\Xi) $, $\mathcal{L}_{\rm{DM}}(f_{gr})$, and their combination $\mathcal{L}_{\rm{DM}}(f_{gr},\Xi)$ in Eq.\ref{eq:dis_loss}.
+We select both classification and regression scenarios, including four benchmark datasets.
+Figure \ref{fig:3} shows the results that $\mathcal{L}_{\rm{DM}}(\Xi) $ and $\mathcal{L}_{\rm{DM}}(f_{gr})$ promote the model in all datasets, and the improvement is the largest when combined.
+Moreover, despite eliminating the regularization terms, MetaCRL still significantly outperforms the base models, illustrating the effectiveness of the causal module.
+We also construct ablation studies targeting the accuracy of extracting task-specific causal factors and model efficiency (See Appendix F for details).